dstien/restunts2/README.md

 - [X] Build-time override functions ported to C.
 - [ ] Import C functions from the original [restunts](https://github.com/4d-stunts/restunts) project, switch to [fixed-width integers](https://en.wikipedia.org/wiki/C_data_types#Fixed-width_integer_types) and add [unit tests](https://en.wikipedia.org/wiki/Unit_testing).
 - [ ] Enforce consistent coding style with *clang-format*.
-- [ ] Continous integration for all targets.
+- [ ] Continuous integration for all targets.
-- [ ] Find a clean solution for improving the game while preserving original behaviour with minimal code duplication.
+- [ ] Find a clean solution for improving the game and adding modern platforms while preserving original behaviour with minimal code duplication or `#ifdef` spaghetti.
 - [ ] Find a lossless, text-based format for backing up the Ghidra analysis database in git.
 - [ ] Synchronise analysis with other versions of Stunts and 4D [Sports] Driving.